-Student Life and Learning Office VP Office - HA217 780-479-9289 vpsll@concordia.ab.ca
+Student Life and Learning Office Diretor's Office - HA113B 780-491-6854 studentlife@concordia.ab.ca

 The Student Life and Learning Office provides support to student life initiatives with the goal of creating an outstanding student experience at CUE.
-The Vice President, Student Life and Learning (VP-SLL) and her staff work with student leaders to promote and strengthen student life.
+The Vice President, Student Life and Learning (VP-SLL) and their staff work with student leaders to promote and strengthen student life.
 In addition, they support individual students as they explore, develop, and deepen their sense of agency.
 The VP-SLL also acts as a liaison between the university administration and student associations.
 Moreover, the Office of the VP-SLL provides information about new initiatives to students, supports projects that involve students, and advocates for student affairs.